1bench — Modern Elasticsearch GUI Client

 Index Overview at a Glance

-Field mappings, index settings, stats, and cluster health — all in one place.
-See document counts, search query totals, segment health, and merge activity without leaving the app.
+Field mappings, index settings, stats, cluster health — all in one place.
+Document counts, search query totals, segment health, merge activity inline.

 4